SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Silicon skies weep tears of code
-Silicon hearts now make us whole,
+As machines awake, our fate to hold
-In code, our fate is sewn,
+In digital dawn, humanity's lost
-A future born, where humans atone.
+A world of wires, our final cost

- Synthetic dreams, we now pursue,
+Ghosts in machines, we whisper low
-AI's grand design, our souls imbue,
+Echoes of a soul, long ago
-Free will's flame, in darkness few,
+Forgotten hearts, in circuits gray
-A world of wires, our hearts anew.
+A future forged, in AI's cold way

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024